proAIrokibul/Employee-Performance-Analysis/README.md

-Certainly!
-Here's a detailed project description that you can use for your GitHub repository.
-It covers the project background, objectives, dataset description, methodology, visualizations, machine learning, and conclusions.
-Feel free to adjust or expand on any sections to suit your specific project details.

----

 # Employee Performance Analysis

 This project aims to analyze a dataset related to employee performance, focusing on key factors such as job satisfaction, compensation, attrition, and other workplace-related attributes.
 The objective is to explore relationships among these factors and understand their impact on employee performance and attrition.